Modern Views of Machine Learning for Precision Psychiatry: ML-powered Technologies for Psychiatry

 \begin{itemize} \item Behavioral and physical signals: location (e.g., GPS coordinates), mobility (e.g., accelerometer) \item Multimedia signals: face expression, speech patterns \item Social signals: social interactions (e.g., call and text message logs), communication patterns, engagement, online gaming \item Physiological signals: skin conductance, hear rate variability (HRV), eye movement, electrodermal activity (EDA) \item Sleep activity: phone on/off status, sleep duration, sleep staging \end{itemize}

 These signals have different implications and relevance to mental illnesses.
-Although none of single signals is indicative of mental disorders, combination of these physical/physiological/social cues may reveal important clues of individual mental health (as compared to the control of his or her own).
-In the subsequent subsections, we will focus on the analysis of multimedia, language, and social media data and on their mental health applications.
+Although none of single signals is indicative of mental disorders, combination of these physical/physiological/social cues may reveal important clues of individual mental health.
+In what follows, we will focus on the analysis of multimedia, language, and social media data and on their mental health applications.